Guuzen/events/src/Infrastructure/ResComposer/README.md

 ```

 ### Array collector
-It is made for case, when **main resource** contains array of ids by which you want to made join.
+Use case is when **main resource** contains array of ids by which you want to made join.

 For example join for Customer that has array of Orders
 ```php